 When a translated text (from English to an Indian language) is copied from a document to an After Effects or Premiere Pro project, sometimes, the letters or the glyphs may appear incorrectly.

 For example, if the below sentence in Malayalam (which means, ‘Welcome, everyone’ in English) is copied and pasted on to a project file,

 it would look like this.

 When this occurred constantly, it became a pain point for the client as well as to the editors/animators.
 We temporarily solved the problem with a Unicode conversion method found by one of my colleagues and it helped us in many projects afterward.

-However, we had to render multiple iterations, if an error occurred even after using the Unicode.
-For example, while working on Telugu translations, even after using the Unicode method, if there was an error, we had to individually copy and paste the Telugu words or letters to the After Effects project.
+However, while working on Telugu translations, even after using the Unicode method, if there was an error, we had to individually copy and paste the Telugu words or letters to the After Effects project.

 So in order to further simplify the process, I did a bit of research and found out that the Indic Language Preferences switch in After Effects (2020) can solve this issue.